Stuartwastaken/LarkLark/README.md

 ## 📖 Contributing

-Want to add more bird calls to the language?
-We welcome contributions from the community!
-Feel free to open pull requests with new features or improvements.
+Want to expand our bird-call vocabulary?
+We'd love to have you on board!
+Feel free to submit pull requests with new features or improvements.

 ## 🦉 Conclusion

 Thank you for exploring the LarkLark language!
-We hope you have a _chirpy_ time coding.
+I hope you have a _chirpy_ time coding.
 Remember, a little birdie told you about LarkLark!

 ## 📃 License